golubitsky/wake-word-app/README.md

 Every command above includes `make build` to ensure the latest code is used.

-## Models
+## Model training code

 All model training code can be found in the `notebooks/` directory.
-These are not required for development and serve as an archive, for future enhancements.
+These serve as an archive, for future enhancements.

 ## Deployment